mlcommons/medperf/docs/mlcube_metrics.md

 4. __`project`__:

-    Contains the actual implementation of the mlcube.
-This includes:
-All project-specific code
-`Dockerfile` – for building docker containers of the project Requirements for running the code.
+       Contains the actual implementation of the mlcube, including all project-specific code, `Dockerfile` for building docker containers of the project, and equirements for running the code.

 5. __`project/mlcube.py`__: